swetanshipatel/project-documentation/pages/elasticsearch_connector/es_v2_user_guide.md

 ### Elasticsearch as a Document Store {#use-case-1}

-This use case demonstrates uploading bulk of data to Elasticsearch using 'Document - Bulk' operation.
-Once data is uploaded, it uses 'Document - Get' operation to retrieve one of the document from the uploaded dataset.
-This usecase uses readily available dataset 'shakespeare_6.0.json' present in the resource folder.
+-	This use case demonstrates uploading bulk of data to Elasticsearch using **Document - Bulk** operation.
+Once data is uploaded, it uses **Document - Get** operation to retrieve one of the document from the uploaded dataset.

+-	This usecase uses readily available dataset 'shakespeare_6.0.json' present in the resource folder of demo application.

 Elasticsearch stores JSON documents.
 This is an example of a sample document :

 	{
 		"type":"line",
 		"line_id":6672,
 		"play_name":"Henry VI Part 2",